-- [1] Physics with Study in Europe: Students who have already reached a satisfactory level in their language in 1st year and who are not doing a language course will do lab; otherwise a language course is taken instead. - [2] Mathematics and Physics: Students usually take EITHER MATH20201, MATH20212 and PHYS20280 (S4) OR PHYS20280 (S3), MATH20122 and MATH20502.
+[1] Physics with Study in Europe: Students who have already reached a satisfactory level in their language in 1st year and who are not doing a language course will do lab; otherwise a language course is taken instead.

+[2] Mathematics and Physics: Students usually take EITHER MATH20201, MATH20212 and PHYS20280 (S4) OR PHYS20280 (S3), MATH20122 and MATH20502.

-Students with an option choose 1 from the following and are responsible for checking that they fulfil any course pre-requisites and that any external options don't clash with other courses.
+Students with an option choose 1 from the following and are responsible for checking that they fulfil any course pre-requisites.

 Physics Option List 3

+PHYS10791 Introduction to Data Science

 PHYS20401(M) Lagrangian Dynamics

 PHYS20491 Galaxies

-EART20281 Atmospheric Physics & Weather
+EART23001 Atmospheric Physics & Weather

 External Option List 3E

-EART10111 Planet Earth: Its Climate, History and Processes

-ECON20101 Environmental Economics 11A
+BIOL10511 Biodiversity

+ECON10221 Microeconomics 1

 HSTM10221 Science and the Modern World

 MCEL10001 Exploring Enterprise

-MCEL30001 Tools and Techniques for Enterprise